 “End User” means a final purchaser of an energy product, such as electricity, thermal energy, or natural gas not for the purposes of retransmission or resale.
 In the context of natural gas consumption, an “end user” is the point to which natural gas is delivered for consumption.

-“Energy Imbalance Market” or “EIM” means the operation of the CAISO's real time market to manage transmission congestion and optimize procurement of energy to balance supply and demand for the combined CAISO and EIM footprint.

-“Energy Imbalance Market Outstanding Emissions” or “EIM Outstanding Emissions” shall have the same meaning as MRR section 95111(h)(1).

-“Energy Imbalance Market Participating Resource Scheduling Coordinator” or “EIM Participating Resource Scheduling Coordinator” means the participating resource owner or operator, or a third-party designated by the resource owner or operator, that is certified by the CAISO and enters into the pro forma EIM Participating Resource Scheduling Coordinator Agreement, under which it is responsible for meeting the requirements specified in the CAISO Tariff on behalf of the resource owner or operator.

-“Energy Imbalance Market Purchaser” or “EIM Purchaser” means, for a given data year, an electrical distribution utility that directly or indirectly purchases any electricity through the EIM to serve California load in the data year and receives allowance allocation in the subsequent year pursuant to section 95892.
-An electrical distribution utility is considered to have purchased electricity through the EIM in a given data year if, during any 5-minute interval in the data year, the electrical distribution utility serves California load through imbalance energy purchased directly from the CAISO market.
-An electrical distribution utility is considered to have purchased electricity through the EIM in a given data year if, during any 5-minute interval in the data year, the electrical distribution utility participates in CAISO markets indirectly through a CAISO scheduling coordinator that meets any part of the electrical distribution utility's California load with imbalance energy.

-“Energy Imbalance Market Purchaser Emissions” or “EIM Purchaser Emissions” shall have the same meaning as MRR section 95111(h)(2).

 “Enforceable” means the authority for ARB to hold a particular party liable and to take appropriate action if any of the provisions of this article are violated.

 “Enhanced Oil Recovery” or “EOR” means the use of certain methods such as steam (thermal EOR), water flooding or gas injection into existing wells to increase the recovery of crude oil from a reservoir.
 In the context of this rule, EOR also applies to injection of critical phase carbon dioxide into a crude oil reservoir to enhance the recovery of oil.

-“Enterer” means an entity that imports, into California, motor vehicle fuel, diesel fuel, fuel ethanol, biodiesel, or non-exempt biomass-derived fuel or renewable fuel and who is the importer of record under federal customs law or the owner of fuel upon import into California, if the fuel is not subject to federal customs law.
-Only enterers that import the fuels specified in this definition outside the bulk transfer/terminal system are subject to reporting under the regulation.
+“Enterer” means an entity that imports into California a transportation fuel regulated under section 95121 of MRR other than LPG or biomass-derived LPG, and who is the importer of record under federal customs law or the owner of fuel upon import into California if the fuel is not subject to federal customs law.
+Only enterers that import the fuels specified in this definition outside the bulk transfer/terminal system are subject to reporting under MRR.

 “Entity” means a person, firm, association, organization, partnership, business trust, corporation, limited liability company, company, or government agency.